Ethanol10/Amalgam/README.md

 # Amalgam

 A multi-function bot that runs with silly commands.
-For the program to run, you need a config.json file with the fields
+For the program to run, you need a config.json file with the fields '

+On initial setup, run
+npm install

 ~~~~
 {